isomerpages/moe-clementitownsec/_curriculum/Humanities.md

 ![Geography](/images/Geography.jpeg)

 _“I like and enjoy the way we are doing our fieldwork.
 It is fun as we get to investigate what we want to know.
 We discussed and debated how to solve the problems we encounter during fieldwork.”_ <br>
- - Crispus and Jun Jie, 4A1
+&nbsp;- Crispus and Jun Jie, 4A1&nbsp;

 _“I like how we are given the freedom to choose what we can investigate.
 It’s fun!
 At least I know what I am doing and why and how we are doing it.”_ <br>
-    - Student A, 3NA
+&nbsp; &nbsp; - Student A, 3NA

 ![Geography](/images/Geography02.jpeg) <br>